KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

-# Part 1: Starting our Single Page App
+# Part 1: Starting your Single Page App

 ### App Foundation
-Let’s start with creating our app’s foundation.
+Let’s start with creating your app’s foundation.
 Open Git Bash (Windows) or iTerm2 (Mac) and rock &amp; roll.

 1. In Git Bash or iTerm2, Navigate to your CodingAndCocktails folder.
 Type: `cd ~/CodingAndCocktails`